 CROWLEY: I don’t know.
 He’s probably coming to the … if we do the Dead Man’s Run [organized by Patrick through the cemetery in 2011] again, they’re all coming back to do that again.
 I know my sisters are all going to come to the dinner.

 DEUTSCH: That’s nice.
 Where do they all live?
 All over?

 CROWLEY: My brother Tom lives in Hawaii.
 He moved there and never came back.
 Helen lives in Seattle.
 She’s two years older than me.
 Mike lives in northern California.
 Louise and Bill live outside Milwaukee; they’re the two younger brothers and sisters.
 Mary still lives in our hometown, Glenview.
 Ann lives in Sauganash in Chicago.
 John lives in Lake Bluff, outside Chicago.
 And Jim lives in Wilmette [Illinois].

 DEUTSCH: It’ll be quite a Chicago thing, because Martha [Huizenga] is from Chicago also.
 She’s from South Side.
 College?

-CROWLEY: While I was at John Carroll, I was thinking about applying to graduate school.
+CROWLEY: While I was at DePaul, I was thinking about applying to graduate school.
 The chairman of the Economics Department walked by and asked if I was interested in a graduate assistantship, which would be free tuition and a little bit of money on the side, and not too much to do.
 Great, OK, I’ll do that!
 So I stayed there and got my Master’s degree.

 DEUTSCH: At John Carroll?